kungfux/business-accounting-desktop/3rd-party/SkinFramework/README.txt

 Needed files:
  SkinFramework.dll

-Note: do not trace PInvokeException while debugging if appears
+Note: do not trace PInvokeStackImbalance while debugging if exception appears